jakszewa/vdorecover/README.md

-# vdo_recover
+# vdorecover
-VDO Snapshot Recovery
+VDO Recovery using Snapshot